Rob Dean: Present day

 Dean's principal activity now is as a professional ornithology writer and artist on the birds of Central America.
 He lives in Monteverde, Costa Rica, and, now known as Robert Dean, has established a reputation as an expert on the region's birdlife.
 In 2007 Dean collaborated as illustrator on a field guide (along with author Richard Garrigues), entitled The Birds of Costa Rica: A Field Guide, and in 2010 (with author George Angehr) on The Birds of Panama: A Field Guide.
 He has been reported as occasionally playing guitar with local bands including Monteverde's rock band Chanchos de Monte, fronted by Alan Masters.

-More recently Robert has formed a group named 'Light of Day' with Isaac Moraga and their debut album Dimensions was completed in 2019 with UK/Europe/Latin America release expected in 2020.
-In addition, a Spanish language e.p. featuring alternate versions of several album tracks is also being prepared for release in Costa Rica in 2020.
+More recently Robert has formed a group named 'Light of Day' with Isaac Moraga, they released the singles Tomorrow never knows and Suddenly in 2019 and March 29th 2020 respectively.
+Their debut album Dimensions was completed in 2019 and was released on July 12th 2020.
+A Spanish language E.P was released on November 6th 2020 called La Inmensidad E.P.